GridFM.org

 Foundation models (FMs), pre-trained on large datasets and readily adaptable to a broad set of applications, are revolutionizing the field of artificial intelligence (AI).
 Powerful FMs for language and weather have recently emerged, proving that such models can be developed for complex systems.
 The GridFM project pioneers the concept of FMs for the electric power grid to be trained on grid data – as opposed to text data – with the overarching goal to develop the underlying technology to cope with the increasing complexity and uncertainties of a faster growing grid (e.g., due to hyperscalar data centers, crypto mining etc.).

-The GridFM community has three subgroups on technology, collaboration and governance.
-The entire community meets every 4th Wednesday of the month at 11 am ET.
-In addition, the GridFM community meets twice a year for a technical deep dive/workshop.
+The GridFM community has sub working groups on different topics including technology, community, roadmaps and collaboration.
+The community meets generally every 4th Wednesday of the month at 11 am ET.
+In addition, the GridFM community meets twice a year for an in-person technical deep dive.

 If you are interested in joining the GridFM community, please sign up here.
-If you like to un-subscribe please, do this here.
+If you like to un-subscribe from GridFM.org please, do this here.

 A high-level presentation of GridFM is available here.